HEL-3950 Master's Thesis in Public Health - 30 ECTS

 - an empiric study based on an existing data set within a chosen field of interest

 - quantitative or qualitative, dependent on the students documented level of adequate formal qualifications in the different methods and specific agreement between student and supervisor.
+Note: The master program in Public Health does not provide courses in qualitative methods, and if relevant, a course must be sought for and integrated as part of the elective courses.

 The student should -